Platopedia/platopedia.github.io/groups/artrade-dev.md

 During a trade, merchants and requesters must follow the trading rules listed below.

-- We highly recommend that requesters only trade with our merchants, and not the members.
-- Requesters need to send the full amount (including bonus) before merchants can proceed with their part.
 - Both parties are only allowed to exchange items, and must not involve any other types of exchanges.
+- Requesters need to send the full amount in items (trade price) before merchants can proceed with their part.
 - Both parties are advised to take screenshots or screen recordings during a trade.
-- If there's an issue, you must report to the group owners.
-- Members can only request items for their main account.
-Requesting items for other accounts, even your own, is prohibited.
 - Not following Artrade's trading rules can get you permanently removed from the group.

 <div class="linebreak"></div>

 ## 3. Artrade Calculator {#artrade-calculator}

-Test

 <div class="trade-calculators">